 Helen is on the Equality & Human Rights Commission’s panel, and was on the Treasury A Panel before taking silk.
 She is a special advocate, and sits as a Deputy High Court Judge in the Administrative Court and as a civil and criminal recorder.
 She is also a qualified mediator.
-Helen is Joint Chair of the Management Committee alongside Hugh Southey QC.
+Helen previously served as Joint Chair of the Management Committee alongside Hugh Southey QC.

-As a highly regarded public law specialist, Helen has appeared in many significant cases, including three Supreme Court victories in 2015.
+As a highly regarded public law specialist, Helen has appeared in many significant cases.

 Particular areas of expertise include regulatory work, equality law, terrorism and national security, education law, social welfare and election law.